Services Liberalization in ASEAN: Foreign Direct Investment in Logistics

 - Tham Siew Yean is senior fellow at the ISEAS – Yusof Ishak Institute, Singapore.

-- Sanchita Basu Das is fellow at the ISEAS – Yusof Ishak Institute, Singapore.
+- Sanchita Basu Das is a former fellow at the ISEAS – Yusof Ishak Institute, Singapore.